Hajj Fact Sheet

 Zamzam water – drawn from the sacred Zamzam well inside the Grand Mosque -- is permissible provided that it is packaged correctly.
 Most airlines limit one jerry can containing up to 10 liters (2.64 gallons) of Zamzam water as checked baggage per traveler.
 Please check with your travel agent and the airline for additional guidance.

-U.S. citizens traveling abroad should regularly monitor the U.S. Department of State's Bureau of Consular Affairs website, where the current Worldwide Caution, Travel Warnings and Travel Alerts, and Country Specific Information can be found.
-The U.S. Embassy also encourages U.S. citizens to review The Traveler's Checklist page which includes valuable information for those both living and traveling abroad.
+U.S. citizens traveling abroad should regularly monitor the U.S. Department of State's Bureau of Consular Affairs website, where the current Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information can be found.
+The U.S. Embassy also encourages U.S. citizens to review "A Safe Trip Abroad," which includes valuable security information for those both living and traveling abroad.
 Follow us on Twitter and the Bureau of Consular Affairs page on Facebook as well.
-You can also download our free Smart Traveler App, available through iTunes and the Google Play,to have travel information at your fingertips.

 In addition to information on the Internet, travelers may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the United States and Canada, or outside the United States and Canada on a regular toll line at 1-202-501-4444.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).